nus-cs2103/website-base/admin/common-tutorials-fragment.md

 {{ embed_topic("appendixE-gitHub.md#tp-team-repo-setup", "Admin " + icon_embedding + " Appendix E (extract): **tP Team Repo Setup**", "1", indent="2") }}
 {{ embed_topic("appendixE-gitHub.md#tp-individual-fork-setup", "Admin " + icon_embedding + " Appendix E (extract): **tP Individual Fork Setup**", "1", indent="2") }}

-* **[Each person] Verify that you know how to do the following** by performing each on hour computer and posting a screenshot in the _tutorial workspace_ document:
+* **[Each person] Verify that you know how to do the following** by performing each on your computer and posting a screenshot in the _tutorial workspace_ document:
   * run the code in your IDE
   * run I/O redirection tests
   * verify compliance with the coding standard automatically using Gradle